ryym/action_handler/README.md

 ### Clean and clear structure

-- In handlers, action methods take necessary inputs as arguments and return output as a return value.
+- In handlers, action methods take necessary inputs as arguments and represent output as a return value.
   So easy to read and test.
 - Handler is just a class, so you can set up any dependencies via `initialize` method.